twip/flask_twip/README.md

 1. Only supports Override mode (well, at least for now.
 Will add Transparent mode if I have the time)

+## TODO

+1. Test transparent mode with [Hotot](http://www.hotot.org)
+2. Convert this README into reStructuredText and display it on PyPI
+3. Documentation about customized deployment

 ## Features

  1. Support multiple platforms